rabbitmq/rabbitmq-oauth2-tutorial/README.md

 RabbitMQ supports two types of two signing keys used to digitally sign the JWT tokens.
 The two types are **symmetrical** and **asymmetrical** signing keys.
 The authorization server is who digitally signs the JWT tokens and RabbitMQ has to be configured to validate any of the two types of digital signatures.

-The following two commands deploy UAA and RabbitMQ configured with symmetrical digital keys:
+The following two commands deploy UAA and RabbitMQ configured with symmetrical digital signing keys:

   1. `UAA_MODE="uaa-symmetrical" make start-uaa` to get UAA server running
   2. `MODE="uaa-symmetrical" make start-rabbitmq` to start RabbitMQ server

-To validate this configuration very quickly, run the following command which accesses the Management Rest endpoint `/api/overview` with a token obtained from UAA using `mgt_api_client` OAuth2 client:
+To validate this configuration, run the following command which accesses the management rest endpoint `/api/overview` with a token obtained from UAA using `mgt_api_client` client:

 ```
 make curl-uaa url=http://localhost:15672/api/overview client_id=mgt_api_client secret=mgt_api_client
 ```

-It prints out the JSON payload corresponding to the REST endpoint `/api/overview`.

 ### Use Asymmetrical digital signing keys